 This project is funded by the Department of Environment, Water and Planning and addresses the issue of depleting numbers of nectar feeding bees, birds, butterflies and bats in the Western Port Catchment by planting a variety of indigenous nectar-producing plants throughout the catchment in urban and rural gardens and within existing wildlife corridors.
 This project will be accessible to the whole community, small and large landholders, urban and rural properties.

 Only plants indigenous to the Western Port catchment will be funded by this project.
-Grants are available in 2019 and 2020.
+This project finishes in November 2020.
+Contact Nicole Walsh on email@example.com or 0490 955 168.

 Nectar Feeders Project – Expression of Interest